apple/ccs-caldavtester/README.txt

 			2) DELAY - pause for the number of seconds specified by the <ruri> element.
 			3) GETNEW - get the data from the newest resource in the collection specified by the <ruri> element and put its URI into the $ variable for later use in an <ruri> element.
-			3) WAITCOUNT - wait until at least a certain numner of resources appear in a collection.
+			3) WAITCOUNT - wait until at least a certain number of resources appear in a collection.

 	ELEMENT <ruri>
 		the URI of the request.
 Multiple <ruri>'s are allowed with DELETEALL only.
+		The characters "**" may be used to cause a random uuid to be inserted where those two characters appear.
+The characters "##" may be used to insert the current test count iteration where those two characters occur.

 	ELEMENT <header>
 		can be used to specify additional headers in the request.